 Joshua’s Stage uses our The Creative Outlet Method™.
-The Creative Outlet Method™ is the process used to enhance every participant’s unique abilities while providing them with the opportunity to demonstrate their creativity and to increase their self-confidence, and build their social skills.
+The Creative Outlet Method™ is the process used to enhance every participant’s unique abilities while providing them with the opportunity to demonstrate their creativity, increase their self-confidence, and build their social skills.
 To foster and maintain a warm and welcoming environment for everyone, qualified staff and volunteers are trained to implement the CUPSS of The Creative Outlet Method™:

 Positive – develop and maintain a positive relationship with every participant

 Support – support participants so that they encourage each other to achieve their best